Accademia/Clash_Configuration_Template/README.md

 If you are not located in China but instead in rogue countries like Russia, Iran, Belarus, North Korea, Cuba, or the Central Asian states, you can still give this template to ChatGPT Pro and ask it to modify it for you.The simplest method is:

-  - In the template, replace the “second-level region（ 2st ）” from China to the country where you actually live.
+  - In the template, replace the “second-level region（ 2st ）” + “nine-level region（ 9st ）”  from China to the country where you actually live.